Eikonal Blog

 • “Why Exercise Won’t Make You Thin” by John Cloud (Time online; 2009.08.09) – http://www.time.com/time/health/article/0,8599,1914857,00.html

-• “Are the Religious Prone to Obesity?” by Randy Dotinga (Bloomberg Businessweek; 2011.03.23) – http://www.businessweek.com/lifestyle/content/healthday/651145.html – Study found regularly attending services was linked to raised risk in middle age
+• “Are the Religious Prone to Obesity?” by Randy Dotinga (Bloomberg Businessweek; 2011.03.23) – http://www.businessweek.com/lifestyle/content/healthday/651145.html

-Local: Running – http://eikonal.wordpress.com/2010/10/08/running/ | Yoga – http://eikonal.wordpress.com/2010/09/29/yoga/ | 100 pushups challenge – http://eikonal.wordpress.com/2010/01/04/100-pushups-chalenge/
+Local: Running – https://eikonal.wordpress.com/2010/10/08/running/ | Yoga – https://eikonal.wordpress.com/2010/09/29/yoga/ | 100 pushups challenge – https://eikonal.wordpress.com/2010/01/04/100-pushups-chalenge/

 2010.01.04